Isabella Wright

-Isabella Wright (born February 10, 1997) is an American World Cup alpine ski racer from Salt Lake City.
+Isabella Wright (born February 10, 1997), known as Bella, is an American World Cup alpine ski racer from Salt Lake City, Utah.
 She focuses on the speed events of downhill and super-G, and made her World Cup debut in December 2019 in a downhill at Lake Louise, Canada.

 Wright represented the United States at the World Championships in 2021 at Cortina d'Ampezzo, Italy; just outside the top twenty in the downhill and super-G, she was fourteenth in the combined, won by teammate Mikaela Shiffrin.

 She represented the United States at the 2022 Winter Olympics, and finished 21st in the super-G event.